dell/omnia/docs/source/InstallationGuides/BuildingClusters/Authentication.rst

 Enter the following parameters in ``input/security_config.yml``.

-.. warning:: Do not remove or comment any lines in the ``input/security_config.yml`` file.
+.. caution:: Do not remove or comment any lines in the ``input/security_config.yml`` file.

 +----------------------------+----------------------------------------------------------------------------------------------+
 | Parameter                  | Details                                                                                      |